qstrql/push_swap/README.md

-42's push_swap
-Grade : 125/125 !
-This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+42's push_swap : This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+- Grade : 125/125 !
-How to use :
+- How to use :
   - Clone this repo
   - make
   - ./push_swap <numbers> (Note : any number from INT_MIN to INT_MAX)
   - make bonus
   - ARG="5 1 2 6 8 4 3 7 9 0"; ./push_swap $ARG | ./checker $ARG

 [![qstrql's github activity graph](https://activity-graph.herokuapp.com/graph?username=qstrql)](https://github.com/ashutosh00710/github-readme-activity-graph)